-“I had what I thought was a liver spot start growing on my forehead,” Greenway, 39, told TODAY.
+“I had what I thought was a liver spot start growing on my forehead,” Greenway, now 41, told TODAY in 2017.
 “It looked no different than a giant freckle.”

 Already generously freckled, she just blamed pregnancy hormones.
-It was the start of an almost three-year battle with the deadliest form of skin cancer that forced doctors to take out flesh and muscle from her face.
+It was the start of a battle with the deadliest form of skin cancer that forced doctors to take out flesh and muscle from her face.

 Greenway, who lives in suburban Austin, has been chronicling the experience in a Facebook “melanoma photo diary” full of searing pictures from her surgeries and treatment.
 It helps her process the shock of going from a healthy adult to a cancer survivor, and warn others about the frightening illness.